Impact of thermal effects on prompt-collapse binary neutron star mergers: Numerical methods

 In this work, we construct four different thermal prescriptions, corresponding to four different choices of $M^*$-parameters, with $n_0 \in (0.08,0.22)$~fm$^{-3}$ and $\alpha \in (0.6,1.3)$.
 This range of parameters was previously found to bracket the range of uncertainty in realistic calculations of the effective mass function for commonly-used finite-temperature EoS tables \cite{Raithel:2019gws} (see also Appendix B of \cite{Raithel:2023zml} for additional discussion).
 We refer to these parameter sets at Thermal Cases I-IV in the following, and summarize the parameters in Table~\ref{table:Mstar}.

 Finally, in extending the cold EoSs to finite-temperatures, we follow Refs. \cite{Raithel:2021hye,Raithel:2023zml} in assuming that the matter remains in its initial (cold) $\beta$-equilibrium composition during the inspiral and through the merger.
 To impose these conditions, we use the cold EoS to set the leading-order coefficients of the nuclear symmetry energy to be $S_0$=31~MeV and $L$=19.3 for the \Rsmall cold EoS, and $S=32$ and $L=$112.1~MeV for the \Rbig EoS (for details, see \cite{Raithel:2019gws,Raithel:2021hye,Raithel:2023zml}); this procedure assumes that the neutrinos escape and instantaneously restore the zero-temperature $\beta$-equilibrium composition at each time-step.
 This is a simplification, and one of the extreme ends one can assume (the other being that neutrinos do not have time to escape, in which case the electron fraction can then be advected).
 While the latter choice is likely more realistic for determining the composition, the present choice allows us to cleanly separate the impact of thermal and out-of-equilibrium effects, and to focus in this work on the former.
-We will investigate different treatments of neutrinos and out-of-equilibrium effects in a future study.
+To quantify the effect this may have on our work, Appendix~\ref{sec:composition} estimates the fractional change to the total pressure introduced by neglecting the composition, for the temperatures and densities probed in our simulations.
+For some minimal assumptions, we estimate that composition effects contribute $\lesssim2\%$ fractional change to the total pressure, beyond what is already captured with our thermal-only model.
+We will investigate different treatments of neutrinos and out-of-equilibrium effects in a future study, and stress that such an investigation is important for understanding the complete picture of EoS effects on the threshold mass, but these estimates motivate focusing on thermal effects as a first step towards solving the full problem.